Improving Collections Rates with a Mobile Patient Payment System

 Patients are the New Payer

 As healthcare providers send more invoices directly to consumers, many are still using outdated legacy systems for billing and collections.
 In fact, more than 90% of hospitals say traditional collection solutions are negatively impacting profit margins and resulting in millions of unpaid medical bills.
 And Aetna Health reports that practices collect only 12% of outstanding balances at the time of service and nothing 67% of the time.
-Meanwhile, the average provider sends out 155 statements per month at an average cost of $4 to $
+Meanwhile, the average provider sends out 155 statements per month at an average cost of $4 to $7, and must send THREE statements before a balance is paid in full.
+The math adds up quick.

 Moving to Mobile